 Strong demand for labour in administrative and support services

-Vacancy rates on the rise across Europe
+Vacancy rates across Europe

 According to data from Eurostat, the job vacancy rate is on a declining trend in the EU27, after having increased significantly from the middle of 2020 through 2021.

 Norway’s job vacancy rate is currently higher than in Sweden, Finland and the EU27-average.

 About the data